chainsquad/chainsquad.com/index.md

 about their platform.
 This shift will disrupt current business, economic and social paradigms.
 Those that care shall be those that benefit the most.

-# Services

-## Blockchain Technology Consulting

-We are a team of experts in multiple blockchain technologies.
-Our experience with several of the major players allows us to find the best solution for your needs.

-# Blockchain Application Development

-Blockchains serve as platforms that can be integrated with all types of applications.
-We can help you build a blockchain-based application from scratch or integrate your existing application to take advantage of the benefits of blockchain technology.

-# Education Seminars

-New to blockchain technologies?
-Let us help you get up to speed with our educational seminars.

-# Partners

-* Cryptonomex Inc.
-* Steemit Inc.
-* Bunkerchain Labs Inc.
-* Nexus Aps
-* CCEDK Aps
-* PeerTracks Inc.
-* Streemian
-* BitCash
-* Steemy
-* SteemPay
-* OpenLedger
-* FreedomLedger

-# Blockchains

-* Bitcoin
-* BitShares
-* Steem
-* PeerPlays
-* Ethereum
-* Muse